 Hammer and a nail.

-Stacking in bales.
+Stagging in bales.

 I'm guessing of the city.

-I'm gonna take her the six.
+I'm gonna pick her up at six.

-A little pass it around here.
+Little pass it around here.

-Spot on the edge of town.
+Spot on the end of town.

-Twist all sip, a little pass it around.
+Twist all sip a little, pass it around.

 Dance in the dust, turn the radio up.